Thule Shield Review

 |Mounting System (25%)|

-|Ease Of Use (15%)|
+|Ease of Use & Versatility (15%)|

 |Dimensions (in.)
-(H x W x D)||17" x 13" x 6"||16.5" x 12.6" x 6.7"||19.7" x 11" x 7.9"||15.5" x 11.5" x 6.75"||13.5" x 11" x 6"|
+(H x W x D)||14.6" x 7.9" x 15.8"||16.5" x 12.6" x 6.7"||14.5" x 10" x 6"||16" x 12" x 6.5"||19.7" x 11" x 7.9"|

-|Pockets||Internal sleeve with 2 smaller mesh sleeves||Internal sleeve and zippered mesh pocket||2 side pockets, waterproof front pocket, internal laptop sleeve and zippered mesh pocket||2 side pockets, 1 zippered side pocket, zippered front lid pocket||Exterior splashproof zippered pocket|
+|Pockets||Internal sleeve with two smaller mesh sleeves||Internal sleeve and zippered mesh pocket||1 main compartment, one small exerior pocket||Internal laptop sleeve with zippered pocket, small external pocket||Two side pockets, waterproof front pocket, internal tablet sleeve and zippered mesh pocket|

 Our Analysis and Test Results

 Similar to the durability ratings, the Shield scores incredibly well in the weatherproofing metric.
 The heavy-duty nylon material is one of the thickest of any product in the lineup, and the roll-top closure and cinch strap do a great job of keeping the top closed.
-One key feature is that the closure strap is in a "Y" shape, giving it more coverage and leverage across the roll-top.
-Some other similar models also have side attachment straps to help seal the roll-top, but their main closure strap isn't as burly and well-designed as this one.
-We felt very confident in the closure strap and never missed having any additional security straps to keep the bag sealed from the elements.

-Ease of Use
+Ease of Use & Versatility

 The Thule Shield Pannier impressed us across the board with its burly construction, heavy-duty materials, innovative design, and huge storage volume.
-It just missed out on winning one of our top awards because we preferred the mounting systems of other similar products.
+It just missed out on winning one of our top awards because we preferred the mounting systems and organization properties of other similar products.
 Overall it is an impressive product that could be perfect with a few small changes.